Tia Carrere: Film and television career

 From 1999 to 2002, Carrere starred as archeology professor Sydney Fox in Relic Hunter, a syndicated action-adventure series reminiscent of Indiana Jones and Tomb Raider.
 At this time, Carrere was featured in the men's magazine Maxim.
 Relic Hunter lasted for three contracted television seasons.
 Carrere then provided the voice of Lilo's sister Nani in the animated film Lilo & Stitch (2002) and its sequels and spinoffs through 2006, later returning in the live-action Lilo & Stitch (2025) as a new character named Mrs. Kekoa, who is Nani's social worker in that film.
-She also provided the voice of Queen Tyr'ahnee in the Duck Dodgers animated series (2003–2005) and Snookie in the 2005 animated film Aloha, Scooby-Doo!
+She also provided the voice of Queen Tyr'ahnee in the Duck Dodgers animated series (2003–2005) and Snookie in the 2005 animated film Aloha, Scooby-Doo!.

 She participated as a contestant on the popular reality show Dancing with the Stars, and eventually placed sixth overall.
-Carrere later participated in the fifth season of The Celebrity Apprentice, but her "apprenticeship" to Donald Trump, the "boss" of the show, was terminated in that season's fifth week.
+Carrere later participated in the fifth season of The Celebrity Apprentice, but her "apprenticeship" to Donald Trump, the "boss" of the show, was terminated in that season's fifth episode.

 Carrere posed nude for the January 2003 issue of Playboy.
 The photos were republished in the German December 2006 issue of the magazine.
 She has appeared as a guest star on a number of television shows, including Back to You, Nip/Tuck, and Warehouse 13.
 She has also appeared in several episodes of season six of Curb Your Enthusiasm as Richard Lewis's girlfriend.
 In 2020, Carrere played Lady Danger in all ten episodes of the Netflix series AJ and the Queen.